chef/chef-server/README.md

    cd rel/mover
    bin/mover console

+#### Authz Id Lookup Passthrough Configuration

+In order for authz id lookup passthrough to couchdb to work in the dev VM you will need to ensure that there is a chef_db configuration block containing entries for `couch_db_host` and `couch_db_port`

+Note that you can test without a valid couchdb configuration if you don't need authz id passthru functionality.

+If you're testing locally in the vm instance above, there is no valid couchdb configuration available.
+You can test using preprod as follows assuming your dev laptop is connected remotely:
+* bin/vagrant ssh
+* Change etc/sys.config: `chef_db { couchdb_host = "localhost" }`
+* add to (or create) ~/.ssh/config:
+        Host *
+          ForwardAgent yes

+* in the same vagrant ssh session: ssh -L 5984:localhost:5984 gateway.opscode.com ssh -L 5984:localhost:5984 $PREPROD-COUCHDB-HOST

+Leave this session open for the duration of your testing.
+If you are on-site at HQ you can skip the intermediary tunnel through gateway.opscode.com

+Moser will now be able to connect to preprod couch as needed to look up authz ids.

 #### Default file locations for moser ####

 The [opscode-chef-mover][] cookbook will configure moser to look in